 2. Locate the (2) screws holding the metal tray to the basepan and remove.
 Locate and cut the (2) plastic tie-wraps securing the assembly to the damper.
-(See Fig. 10.)
-Be careful to not damage any wiring or cut tie-wraps securing any wiring.
+See Fig. 10.
+Avoid damaging any wiring or cutting tie-wraps securing any wiring.

-Fig. 10 - Economizer and Two-Position Damper Hood Parts Location
+Fig. 10 - Economizer Hood Parts Location

-3. Carefully lift the hood assembly (with metal tray) through the filter access opening and assemble per the steps outlined in the following section Economizer Hood.
+3. Carefully lift the hood assembly (with metal tray) through the filter access opening and assemble per the steps outlined in the following section, "Economizer Hood."

-ECONOMIZER HOOD SETUP
+ECONOMIZER HOOD